 The Gardening Group was established in 2012 with the aim of providing a forum to share information, swap plants and gardening know-how, and to improve the local environment of the village of Halton.

-Meetings are held in the Coffee Shop at the Centre on the 3rd Tuesday of each month from 10 am to 11.30 am. (no meeting in August).
+Meetings are held in the Coffee Shop at the Centre on the 3rd Tuesday of each month from 10 am to 11.30 am. (no meetings August, December or January).

 All are welcome.
 You don’t need any gardening knowledge or expertise.
 We are keen to involve all sections of our community, and we are open to ideas and suggestions for individual and community benefit.
 We are enthusiastic amateurs with a varied range of knowledge and experience.